UBC-MDS/DSCI-532_2024_9_solar-savers/README.md

 ## License

 Solar Savers is developed and maintained by Marco Bravo, Nicole Bidwell, Rafe Chang, and Sam Fo.
-The code is licensed under the MIT license.
+The code is licensed under the MIT License, Open Canada License, and Creative Commons License.
 Please see `LICENSE.md` for details.

 ## Additional Credits